 Whether you need a free-standing wine rack that also holds your treasured crystal glasses or simply want a nice way to store your Friday night wine bottles, here are the best wine racks any connoisseur would be happy to have.

 Best Overall: J.K.
-Adams Ash Wood 12-Bottle Wine Rack
+Adams Wooden Ash Modular Wine Rack, 12-Bottle

 Made sustainably in Vermont